wasvy-org/wasvy/README.md

     /// This is the wit definition for wasvy's ecs access interface use wasvy:ecs/app.commands;

-    /// An example system with a Commands and a Query system params export my-system: func(commands: commands);
+    /// An example system with a Commands system params export my-system: func(commands: commands);

     /// This is important.